Rose Quarter: Veterans Memorial Coliseum

 The Veterans Memorial Coliseum is a 12,888-seat multipurpose arena located on the Rose Quarter campus.
 Built in 1960, it was the original home of the Portland Trail Blazers.
 Three NBA Finals have been played within its walls, and twice the Larry O'Brien Trophy has been secured on its hardwood, once by the Trail Blazers in 1977, and once by the opposing Detroit Pistons in 1990.
 It remained the Blazers home court until the team moved into the larger and more modern Rose Garden Arena (since renamed to Moda Center) in 1995.
 The arena is still actively used for Portland Winterhawks hockey games.
 The arena is also used for concerts, circuses, rodeos, ice shows, and conventions, and hosted the 2007 Davis Cup final between the United States and Russia.
 The Coliseum is known as the "Glass Palace".

+Veterans Memorial

+The Veterans Memorial was originally built in 1962 and lists the names of servicemembers from the Portland area who died while serving.